nowsprinting/test-helper/README.md

 ```

 > [!WARNING]
-> - Do not call from Edit Mode tests.
+> Do not attach to Edit Mode tests.
-> - Must be called from main thread.
+> And must be called from main thread.

+> [!WARNING]
-> - `GameView` must be visible.
+> `GameView` must be visible.
 Use [FocusGameViewAttribute](#FocusGameView) or [GameViewResolutionAttribute](#GameViewResolution) if running on batch mode.

+> [!WARNING]
-> - Files with the same name will be overwritten.
+> Files with the same name will be overwritten.
 Please specify filename argument when calling over twice in one method.

+> [!WARNING]
-> - UniTask is required to be used from the async method.
-And also needs coroutineRunner (any MonoBehaviour) because TakeScreenshot method uses WaitForEndOfFrame inside.
+> `UniTask` is required to be used from the async method.
+And also needs coroutineRunner (any MonoBehaviour) because TakeScreenshot method uses `WaitForEndOfFrame` inside.
 See more information: https://github.com/Cysharp/UniTask#ienumeratortounitask-limitation

 #### SceneManagerHelper